JackieMaw/FakeBook/README.txt

 ================================================
 EXERCISE: Build a FakeBook News Feed

-Break into pairs, explain pair programming
+(Break into pairs, explain pair programming)

-The students are given some sample code which displays a text-based news feed, a list of users and a list of friends.

 Fast forward a week and your team has already completed these features:

-1. Buid a List of Users - DONE
+1. Build and Display a List of Users - DONE
-2. View the List of Users - DONE
-3. Build a List of Friends  - DONE
+2. Build and Display a List of Friends - DONE
-4. Check if a User is a Friend - DONE
+3. Check if a User is a Friend - DONE
-5. Randomly Generate some Posts for Testing - DONE
+4. Randomly Generate some Posts for Testing - DONE

 Test the features your team already wrote: